dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Report in

 1. To submit the project, you will need to upload the Twine HTML file to box.psu.edu:
-2. Post the public link to the Twine narrative to Studio.
-If you did not use the online editor to build the story, you can go to https://twinery.org/2/#!/stories and import your HTML file to the Twine editor.
-When you click "Play Story", the story will be published to the Web.
-The link in the browser URL will be the link that you post to the Studio.
+2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Twine narrative to Studio.
+Ensure the link is working and publicly accessible.